asawitt/Comp310/a3/readme.txt

-Example of handwritten memory-management using C
+Example of handwritten memory-management using C. The most technically challenging project for Comp310